boyroywax/airlock/README.md

 ### Features

+* Open multiple OrbitDb databases simultaneously
 * Create new OrbitDb databases
-* Open existing OrbitDb databases
+* Open existing OrbitDb databases by address
 * Add new entries to OrbitDb databases
-* Query OrbitDb databases
+* Get entries from OrbitDb databases by CID
-* Delete entries from OrbitDb databases
+* Delete entries from OrbitDb databases by CID
-* Swagger Docs
+* Express API server with Swagger built in
+* gRPC interface (coming soon)

 ## Quick Start